 5. Each race car must be signed-in every night prior to 6:00 pm, even if you time trial.

 6. If you alternate drivers each week, ensure you inform the Speedway Staff Member that is signing in cars.

 7. To receive points money, you must start the main event 80% of the racing season.
-There will be two drop races!
+There will be no drops in any classes.

-8. If your car is found to be illegal or black flagged on the Speedway, you will forfeit all race points and money for the event.
+8. If your car is found to be illegal or disqualified on the Speedway, you will forfeit all race points and money for the event.
 For second offenses, you will forfeit ALL accumulated points for the season.

 9. Points will not be carried over if you move to another division.

-10. Points money must be claimed at the end of the season.
-Money will not be carried over to the next season.
+10. Points money must be claimed at the end of the season at the banquet.

 11. If you contest the points or have any other issues with the results, you should contact the Speedway manager directly to review and address the problem(s).
 (Nobody else).
 Time will apply.

 12. If there is a rain check given each class racing will be given 10 points to all cars registered that night.